Electroweak right-handed neutrino portal dark matter: Benchmarks and evolution of the dark particles

 The freeze-out scenario is illustrated schematically in Fig.~\ref{Fig:FO}, where the dark sector particles $\chi$ and $\phi$ maintain thermal equilibrium with the SM sector via the right-handed neutrinos.
 The dark particles $\chi$ and $\phi$ annihilate efficiently into pairs of right-handed neutrinos, which subsequently decay into SM particles.
 In this paper we assume that $\phi$ is heavier than the dark matter candidate $\chi$, and that $\phi$ eventually decays completely before BBN.
-For the freeze-out scenario, we investigate five representative benchmark models for Case-RS and SC, presented in Table~\ref{TableBench}.
+For the freeze-out scenario, we investigate five representative benchmarks for Cases RS and SC, as presented in Table~\ref{Tab:FOmodels}.
 Parameters are chosen to satisfy all current experimental constraints, shown in Section~\ref{sec:ex}, as well as the observed abundance of the dark matter.

+In the dark sector, we restrict ourselves to a minimal field content consisting only of $\chi$ and $\phi$.
+Their cosmological evolution is assumed to proceed exclusively through the right-handed neutrino portal, without any additional dark interactions or mediators, such as a $U(1)$ dark photon.
+The benchmarks considered here are therefore representative of the minimal right-handed neutrino portal dark sector.
+Specifically, we focus on the case in which the lighter fermion $\chi$ serves as the dark matter candidate with a mass around the electroweak scale, and the freeze-out process $\chi\overline{\chi}\to \mathbb{N}\mathbb{N}$ can efficiently deplete its abundance.
+We also distinguish two qualitatively different possibilities for the scalar $\phi$, depending on whether the decay $\phi\to \mathbb{N}\chi$ is kinematically open.
+In addition, within Case-SC there exists a special regime in which both $\chi$ and $\phi$ are lighter than $\mathbb{N}_1$.
+In this case the channels $\chi\overline{\chi},\,\phi\overline{\phi}\to \mathbb{N}_i\mathbb{N}_j$ are suppressed, and the coannihilation process $\chi\phi\to LH$ instead becomes the dominant mechanism for depleting the dark sector abundance.

 \paragraph{Case-RS freeze-out evolution}